mohd-akram/equation/README.md

 Fast equation editor
 ---------------

+[Live Demo](http://mohd-akram.appspot.com/equations) (append / and then the equation for a link to it)

 This editor employs many shortcuts to quickly type equations without using the Shift key.
 It is written in CoffeeScript.
 The equations-chrome directory contains a Google Chrome extension of the editor.

 **To get started**